aanjhan/mywebsite/activities/index.md

 ### Professional & Social Activities

+- Reviewer for IEEE Transactions on Information Forensics & Security 2016
 - External reviewer for several top conferences in wireless communication systems and security such as USENIX Security, IEEE S&P (Oakland), CCS, NDSS, Mobicom etc.
 - Technical Program Committee member for "Smart Medical Devices - from Lab to Clinical Practice" workshop 2015, 2016
 - Reviewer for IEEE/ACM Transactions on Networking 2015